 1. Make sure you are no where near the smoking lounge or the childrens’ play area and forget the food court.

 2. Try to avoid sitting underneath air vents and loud speakers too.

 3. Lay down your mat/sheepskin and start.
 People are quite respectful and no one has ever said anything to me.
 Overall everyone is in a hurry to catch their flight to notice.

-Yogi Bhajan claimed Sodarshan Chakra Kriya is among the top 5 most quickly transformative meditations in Kundalini Yoga.
+Sodarshan Chakra Kriya is said to be among the top 5 most quickly transformative meditations in Kundalini Yoga.
 It is a precise science of navel pumping with a full belly of air, silently chanting Wahe Guru, keeping count, and eyes at the tip of the nose.
 It has been one of the most challenging meditations I have dared to practice and I can attest to the magic and miracles of it.
 When I first began, I didn’t last 3 minutes before I would have to take a break from the oxygen depravation or the false worry of it.
 Then came the running to the bathroom to relieve myself (it’s great for digestion too!).
 In time, I learned to develop the tone of my diaphragm and I found that locking in the udyaan bandh with the mul bandh really helped control the flow.

 There comes a time in my practice (right around 3 years) where my meditations seem to get easier and easier to do.
 Perhaps it is the benefits of discipline combined with the long-term entrained neuropathways forged by the continual practice that the HAVE TO DO switches to the WANT TO DO status.